paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 ![CC-DEVPACK-DEBUG Pinout](/_assets/cc-devpack-debug-pinout.png)

+(zzh-p will not require this adapter as there is enough space on the board for the standard cJTAG header)

 ### Zigbee2mqtt

 Zigbee2mqtt has support for CC2652R chip used on this board.
 Download the Z-Stack coordinator firmware from [@Koenkk's firmware repository](https://github.com/Koenkk/Z-Stack-firmware).